A strategy for building successful experimentation programs

 EXECUTE: Running successful A/B tests

-Executions is the simplest phase of the A/B testing process, consisting of setting the test live and allowing it to collect observations.
+Execution is the simplest phase of the A/B testing process, consisting of setting the test live and allowing it to collect observations.

-The most common tools for digital A/B testing are Optimizely, Adobe Target, Google Optimize and VWO.
 The fundamental value of any testing tool is randomly splitting traffic once people trigger the rules that enter them into the test.
 Optimizely and Target are primarily frequentist.
 Optimize and VWO are primarily Bayesian.
 While some tools have advanced capabilities such as personalization, they all perform the same functions for basic testing, including splitting traffic, recording observations, and reporting results.

 If the experiment was well developed, the stakeholders should have reasonable expectations on when they should see results, and there’s actually very little analysis required.
 Once sample size is reached, the test either wins or loses based on agreed upon KPIs and parameters.